microsoft/generator-docker/README.md

 ```bash
 $ yo docker
 ```
-- Answer the prompts, inclulding your image name
+- Answer the prompts, including your image name
 - Open the file you wish to debug and set a breakpoint
 - **[F5]** to start the .NET Core debugger within the container